Being a highly sensitive extrovert often means living a life of opposites.

 2. You notice the little things — and you use them to make people smile.

-Every HSP is blessed with the ability to notice tiny, subtle details that others may miss.
-This can come in handy in a lot of ways, but your preferred use of this gift is remembering someone’s favorite treat, noticing their favorite color, or introducing them to other people who have the same vibe.
+Every HSP is blessed with the ability to notice tiny details that others miss.
+This can come in handy in a lot of ways, but your preferred use of this gift is remembering personal details like someone’s favorite treat or color, or introducing them to others who have the same vibe as them.
 People describe you as both “thoughtful” and “a good gift-giver.”

 3. You’ve questioned whether you’re an introvert or extrovert.